 In an emergency

-Like the rest of New Zealand and the world, the Bay of Plenty is not immune to emergency situations.
-Whether it be an earthquake, flooding, tsunami, volcanic eruption, pandemic, terror attack or something else, disasters can occur in our beautiful region, sometimes without warning.
+Like the rest of the world, the Bay of Plenty is not immune to emergency situations.
+Disasters can occur in our beautiful region, sometimes without warning.

-If you need emergency services right now, please dial 111.
+If you need emergency services right now, dial 111.

-If a regional emergency is happening, you can check the latest official updates via website, Facebook or Twitter.
+If a regional emergency is happening, you can check the latest official updates on the Bay of Plenty Emergency Management (Civil Defence) website, or Facebook or Twitter pages.

 HOSPITALS